Xilinx/mlir-aie/docs/Building.md

 clang/llvm 14+ are recommended to be built with the provided scripts.
 See step 3. of the build instructions.

 When targetting the VCK5000 Versal device, you must build and install our experimental ROCm runtime which allows us to communicate with the AIEs.
 The [ROCm-air-platforms](https://github.com/Xilinx/ROCm-air-platforms) repository contains documentation on how to install our experimental ROCm runtime.
 When targetting the VCK5000, it will be necessary to [install a global version of ROCM 5.6](https://rocm.docs.amd.com/en/docs-5.6.0/deploy/linux/os-native/install.html).
-Details of all these steps can be found in the [ROCm-air-platforms](https://github.com/Xilinx/ROCm-air-platforms#getting-started).
+Details of all these steps can be found in the [ROCm-air-platforms](https://github.com/Xilinx/ROCm-air-platforms#getting-started) repo.

 ## Building on X86 for mlir-aie development